la-ots/pelican/docs/components/button-container.md

 - Insert Button Container as the element in the markup of the page.
 - See [Buttons](/components/buttons) for guidance on styling and writing buttons.
 - Consider buttons’ [action hierarchy](/components/buttons) when assigning button styles.
+- Put Warning and Danger buttons to the right of the Button Bar by adding the class `ms-md-auto` added to the first of those buttons.

 ## Usage